ImeneYAHIAOUI/al-newbank/deliverables/status.md

-* What was done : understanding of our project's objectives.
-We've established the project's scope, crafted use cases and personas, and engaged in discussions regarding the definition and creation of an SDK.
-Subsequently, we've initiated the planning of our software architecture.
+* What was done :This week, we made progress on the functionalities of our project.
+The components of our system are mostly integrated.
-* What is planned : Our plan is to start breaking down the project into user stories and kickstart the development process.
-We have decided to develop the project using Spring.
+* What is planned : Focus on improving system functionalities and robustness, Simulate overload scenarios.
-* Issues : Partial understanding of certain project-related aspects.
+* Issues : Many problems related to security encryption of card information and transactions.
-* Risk : revise the architecture later in case of inadequate understanding of the subject matter.
+* Risk : Sdk feels light, fees management hypothesis needs approval from the client himself
 * RYG flag : Yellow